Vary your Protein

 • Other Plant-Based Proteins

-A range of other plant-based protein sources are available including foods made from soya like soya mince or tofu, a range of foods made of mycoprotein (Quorn) and new sources of alternative proteins are available such as pea-protein.
+A range of other plant-based sources are available including foods made from soya like soya mince or tofu, a range of foods made of mycoprotein (Quorn) and new sources of alternative proteins are available such as pea-protein.

 (British Nutrition Foundation, 2022), (Public Health England, 2016).